Accounting Basics

 Students must wear closed toe shoes.
 Pants must fit snugly at the waist and properly throughout, because loose-fitting pants or shirts can catch in the machinery and cause serious injury.
 While operating machinery, never wear long sleeves that fit loosely or do not button at the wrist.
 Long hair must be tied back into a bun at all times to prevent getting caught in machinery.
 The instructional space is comfortable but not heated or air-conditioned, so students should dress accordingly.

-Students do not need to purchase the following list of project materials prior to the first class.
 Student projects and project sizes will be determined during the first class and students will purchase materials after that.
-Here is a general idea of what materials may be needed, although the sizes and cost may vary:

 Classes are held at Freeman Wood Crafters (FRWC), located at 413 Church St. in Eden.